CalebBell/fluids/docs/developers.rst

 RAM Usage
 ---------
 Loading fluids alone takes ~4 MB of RAM.
-Most of this is actually docstrings.
+About 2 MB of this is actually docstrings.
 About 200 KB of pipe schedules, 100 KB of pump information, and 200 KB of Sieve data is also included.
 Using fluids should not increase RAM except by the size of objects you initiate; the only things cached are very small.
+The -OO flag can be used in Python to cut RAM usage significantly, which will not load any docstrings.

 Adding new data and methods is well worth the price of increasing RAM, but it is intended to keep RAM consumption small via lazy-loading any large data sets.
 Examples of this can be found in atmosphere.py - spa.py and nrlmsie00.py are lazy-loaded.